 Hdac is a subsidiary of Hyundai; the company was founded by the grandson of Hyundai’s chairman and they are currently developing a hybrid blockchain.
 Based on the MOU, the collaboration will mostly relate to Hdac’s new POS ecosystem, joint ventures in business development, benefiting from Hdac’s access to enterprises in Korea as well as mutual marketing.

 CryptoChicks was a blockchain & AI conference AND hackathon in Toronto, Canada.
-The 3-day event that consists of talks by leaders such as Vitalik Buterin and Ben Goertzel, networking events with Toronto’s thriving crypto community, and lots of girl-coding-power.
+The 3-day event that consists of talks by leaders such as Vitalik Buterin and Ben Goertzel, networking events with the thriving Toronto crypto community and lots of girl-coding-power.
 Orbs Head of Partnerships Danny Brown Wolf gave a keynote on Proof-of-Stake architecture.
-The theme of the talk was to discuss the problems in existing PoS designs.
+The theme was, these are all the problems in existing PoS designs, call BS on everything.

 @jnoam was invited by the Astana International Financial Center (AIFC), together with Global Blockchain Business Council (GBBC), to participate in the Global Blockchain Summit on Nur Sultan, Kazakhstan.
 The summit included many visitors from the region, another step in Kazakhstan's effort to become a regional leader in financial technology and services.
 Jonathan was given the floor to present Orbs to this crowd and partake in panels about permissionless Blockchain infrastructure together with government officials and market-leading organizations such as Bitfury, China Blockchain Research Center, Suramitsu and others.